-- Desktop pool (Horizon)/ Delivery group (Citrix): A collection of existing virtual machines.
-The FlexNet inventory agent collects the application evidence from these machines which is then mapped to users who have access to that desktop pool or delivery group.
-Note: Access to a desktop pool or delivery group is defined in Active Directory. - Pod / Pod Federation (applicable to Horizon only): - A Pod is a collection of existing connection servers.
+• Desktop pool: A collection of existing virtual machines.
+The FlexNet Inventory Agent collects the application evidence from these machines which is then mapped to users who have access to that desktop pool.
+Note: Access to a desktop pool is defined in Active Directory.

+• Pod / Pod Federation:

+- A Pod is a collection of existing connection servers.
 The connection server in VMware Horizon acts as the broker and is the main component that fetches the virtual desktop or application(s) and delivers it to the end-user.
 The connection server verifies what each user can access by checking the group and user permissions defined in Active Directory.
 To be able to pull the data into FlexNet Manager Suite, the connection server is queried by the VMware Horizon adapter which is set up on the inventory beacon.
-The VMware Horizon adapter then collects the information needed to represent the VMware Horizon inventory in FlexNet Manager Suite. - A Pod Federation is a collection of existing connection server pods. - Inventory Beacon: For Horizon, connects to a single connection server in each pod, or in the case of a pod federation a single connection server in that federation.
-For Citrix, connects to a single connection to Citrix Cloud.
+The VMware Horizon adapter then collects the information needed to represent the VMware Horizon inventory in FlexNet Manager Suite. - A Pod Federation is a collection of existing connection server pods. - Inventory Beacon: Connects to a single connection server in each pod, or in the case of a pod federation a single connection server in that federation.
 Inventory is then uploaded to the Batch and Inventory Servers.
 The inventory beacon also imports data from Active Directory, including groups (and their members), users, and computers, and the security identifiers for each item within Active Directory.
-(These security identifiers, or SIDs, are the same identifiers that the VMware Horizon and Citrix Cloud adapters report for usage of the applications delivered by VMware Horizon and Citrix Cloud). - Inventory Server: Is where the application evidence (.NDI file from each VDI device) is received, processed and imported to the IM inventory database. .NDI files are produced by running the FlexNet inventory agent on the VDI. - Batch Server: Is where data from the IM Inventory Database is processed and imported to the FlexNet Manager Suite Compliance database which in turn drives the VDI template UI.
-Note: The VMware Horizon and Citrix Cloud adapters have been configured as a new compliance connections.
+(These security identifiers, or SIDs, are the same identifiers that the VMware Horizon adapter reports for usage of the applications delivered by VMware Horizon). - Inventory Server: Is where the application evidence (.NDI file from each VDI device) is received, processed and imported to the IM inventory database. .NDI files are produced by running the FlexNet Inventory Agent on the VDI. - Batch Server: Is where data from the IM Inventory Database is processed and imported to the FlexNet Manager Suite Compliance database which in turn drives the VDI template UI.
+Note: The VMware Horizon adapter has been configured as a new compliance connection.
 VDI data is sent to the Batch server as intermediate data files which are then processed (matched/merged) with data from other compliance connections to produce a single view of the data and imported to the FlexNet Manager Suite database.